zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Dixie: How?

 Wynn: We’ll start a customer loyalty program.
-All o f the big businesses have them.
+All of the big businesses have them.

 Dixie: I’m not sure how they work.